 To start things off, we whisk together flour, cornmeal, baking powder, and salt.
 Please, please, please use finely ground cornmeal!
 Otherwise, you’ll be chomping down on tiny ‘rocks’ of corn bits – and that is, assuredly, not what you want.

-Next, in the bowl of your stand mixer, beat together butter, sugar, and eggs, then add in vanilla, almond extract and lemon juice.
+Next, in the bowl of your stand mixer, beat together butter, sugar, and eggs, then add in vanilla, almond extract and lemon zest.
 Then add in the dry ingredients and beat until a firm but sticky dough comes together.

 Now, portion out the dough half a tablespoon at a time, and roll those portions into four inch long strands about a half an inch thing, and lace them into S-shapes, and arrange those on the sheets as pictured below.
 Then simply bake the cookies for about fifteen minutes at 350 degrees, or until they’re golden.
 Then simply let them cool on a wire rack, dust with some powdered sugar and serve.